-Mekko Chart in QlikView is very useful to display up to three levels of data.
-In this article we will show you, How to Create a Mekko Chart in QlikView with example.
-For this we are going to use the data present in the following Excel table.
+Mekko Chart in QlikView is very useful for displaying up to three levels of data.
+This article shows how to Create a Mekko Chart in QlikView with an example.
+For this QlikView Mekko Chart demo, we will use the data in the following Excel table.

 Create a Mekko Chart in QlikView

-In this example we will create a Mekko chart for all the Countries, Occupation, and it’s corresponding sales amount.
-To do this, we are going to use the Country, occupation Columns as the dimension data, and the Sales Amount expression.
+In this QlikView example, we create a Mekko chart for all the Countries, occupations, and corresponding sales amounts.
+To do this, we are going to use the Country occupation Columns as the dimension data and the Sales Amount expression.

 We can create a QlikView Mekko chart in multiple ways.
 First Approach: Please navigate to Layout Menu, select the New Sheet Object, and then select the Charts.. option

-Another approach is to Right-click on the Report area will open the Context menu.
+Another approach is to Right-click on the Report area and open the Context menu.
 Please select the New Sheet Object from the context menu, and then select the Charts.. option.

-Either ways, it will open a new window to create a Mekko Chart.
-As you can see from the below screenshot, we assigned a new name called Example for Mekko Chart to our chart, and then selected the type.
+Either way, it opens a new window to create a Mekko Chart in QlikView.
+From the below screenshot, see we assigned a new name to our demo and then selected the type.
 Please refer to the Import data from Excel to QlikView article to import the Excel tables in QlikView.

-Please select the Dimension columns that you want to use in your Mekko chart.
-For this example, we are adding the Country, and Occupation dimensions to the used dimension section.
+Please select the Dimension columns to use for this session.
+For this example, we are adding the Country and Occupation dimensions to the used dimension section.

-Once you click on the Next button, an Expression page will be opened, and on top of that, a pop up window called Edit Expression will be opened.
-You can use this window to write the custom expression.
+Clicking the Next button opens the Expression page, and on top of that, a popup Edit Expression window opened.
+Use this window to write the custom expression.

-As you can see from the below screenshot, we are writing an expression under the Expression OK section.
-If you don’t know to write an expression, Please select the Filed as Sales Amount, Aggregation as Sum, and click the Paste button.
+From the screenshot below, we are writing an expression under the Expression OK section.
+If you do not know to write an expression, Please select the Field as Sales Amount, Aggregation as Sum, and click the Paste button.

-Click OK button to close the edit expression window, and then click Next button.
+Click the OK button to close the edit expression window and then click the Next button.

-Sort page is useful to specify the sorting order for the dimensions.
-In this example, you can sort the Country in Ascending, or Descending order.
+A sort page is useful to specify the sorting order for the dimensions.
+In this example, we sort the Country in Ascending order.

-Next page is used to change the look, and style of a Mekko chart.
-Here we are changing the Plot Area Background Style to Shadow, and Plot Color Style to Light Gradient.
+The next QlikView Mekko chart page is to change the look and style.
+Here, we changed the Plot Area Background Style to Shadow and Plot Color Style to Light Gradient.

-Axes page is useful to change the Axis Color, Scale, and the Scale lengths (Minimum, Maximum Value etc)
+The axes page is useful to change the Axis Color, Scale, and Scale lengths (Minimum, Maximum Value, etc)

-Colors page is useful to change the Color pattern of the Mekko chart.
-Try to mix different options
+The QlikView Mekko Chart Colors page is useful for changing the Color pattern.
+Try to mix different options.

-Font page is used to change the Font family, style, and font size as per your requirements.
-Here, we changed the Font = Sitka Small, and Font size to 11
+The font page changes the Font family, style, and font size as per requirements.
+Here, we changed the Font = Sitka Small and Font size to 11

-Layout page provide the shadow effects to your Mekko chart, you can apply the custom theme by clicking an Apply Theme button.
-From the below screenshot you can see that, we changed the shadow intensity to Intense, and Border width to 3 (extra thickness to border).
+The layout page provides the shadow effects to this, and apply the custom theme by clicking an.
+Apply the Theme button.
+From the screenshot below, see that we changed the shadow intensity to Intense, and the Border width to 3 (extra thickness to the border).

-You can use this Caption page to style the QlikView Mekko Chart Caption.
-Here you can change the background, position, color, and so on for your Mekko Chart.
-As you can see from the below screenshot, we changed the Active Text color, and the background.
-Once you done, click the Finish button
+Use this Caption page to style the QlikView Mekko Chart Caption.
+Here, one can change the Mekko Chart background, position, color, and so on.
+From the screenshot below, see that we changed the Active Text color and the background.
+Once done, click the Finish button.

-Let me hover over my mouse on the Mekko chart.
-As you can see from the below screenshot, it is displaying the Country Name, Occupation, and it’s Sales amount (Data label).
+Hovering over the mouse on the Mekko chart displays the Country Name, Occupation, and Sales amount (Data label).